The Kitchen (California restaurant): History

 Amid the COVID-19 pandemic, The Kitchen was closed throughout most of the year 2020 until October 14.

 Reception

 As of 2019, The Kitchen has received highest Zagat ratings and the AAA Five Diamond Award consecutively since 2011.
 OpenTable named it one of top 100 restaurants in the United States providing "best service" in 2012 and then "100 Best Restaurants" in the US for 2016.
 The Kitchen received its first Michelin star on June 3, 2019, becoming the first Michelin-starred restaurant in Sacramento.
 The USA Today in August 2019 ranked it thirtieth out of its top thirty restaurants in the US, reviewed by 24/7 Wall St.

-As of September 2021, The Kitchen remains the only Michelin-starred restaurant in the city.